Research Funding

 PhD Bursary (Bithell)

-The PhD bursary, made available by the Bithell Bequest Fund, is designed to support a student who who has been accepted for the MPhil/PhD degree in German literature at ILCS.
+The PhD bursary, made available by the Bithell Bequest Fund, is designed to support a student who who has been accepted for the MPhil/PhD degree in German literature and culture at the ILCS.

-The scholarship provides the successful applicant with a fee waiver of up to 100% of the full-time or part-time Home tuition fee, and is tenable for three years (full-time) or five years (part-time).
+The scholarship provides the successful applicant with a waiver of tuition fees at the Home rate (Overseas students may apply but only the Home fees rate will be waived), plus maintenance equivalent to that paid by the AHRC.
+The studentship is tenable for three years (full-time) or five years (part-time).

 More Information

-Applicants should have a good honours degree in German (Upper Second or First).
+Applicants should have a good honours degree in German (Upper Second or First) and an MA (or equivalent) in German or a neighbouring discipline.

-The scholarship provides the successful applicant with a fee waiver equivalent to up to 100% of the full-time or part-time Home tuition fee, and is tenable for three years (full-time) or five years (part-time), beginning in October 2022.
+The scholarship provides the successful applicant with a waiver of tuition fees at the Home rate (Overseas students may apply but only the Home fees rate will be waived), plus maintenance equivalent to that paid by the AHRC.
+The studentship is tenable for three years (full-time) or five years (part-time), beginning in October 2025.

 In the first instance, please contact Professor Godela Weiss-Sussex.